 The Hot Summer Chess tournaments are directed by Randy Kaech, with assistance from All Of You, and sponsored by the Ferndale Public Library.

-2019 Hot Summer Chess Grand Prix Standings after VII:
+2019 Hot Summer Chess Grand Prix Final Standings:

 8.0 Duncan Stewardson